-The average feature length film contains thirty to fifty scenes now days, each one an important event in a chain that becomes the film.
+The average feature-length film contains thirty to fifty scenes, each one an important event in a chain that becomes the film.
 Even the casual viewers of today's film, demand a decent shift from one scene to the next; even if they are not consciously aware of it.
 In today's movies, viewers have come to expect a transition, to mean a certain condition is taking place.
 Has time passed?
 Is something happening at the same time?
-Or was that scene switch not just really, really cool?
 Cinema has taken this completely necessary tool and over time, turned it into an art form.
 We all realize that without the transition, there could be no movie - but how do you transition correctly?
 Even artfully?
-We don't claim to know everything on the subject, and there will always be someone who comes up with a new, completely awesome transition - or way to use a common one.
+We don't claim to know everything on the subject, and there will always be someone who comes up with a new, completely awesome transition - or a new way to use a common one.
 We can help point you in the right direction however, maybe help you evade some common mistakes many new(ish) independent filmmakers fall prey to.
 So here they are, the top three transitions and how they are commonly used, or not used.

 Fade in/out - Fade to black/white.

 One of the most commonly used transitions, fades, also remains one of the most improperly used ones.
 Fade outs happen when the picture is gradually replaced by a solid color.
 Black or white usually.
 Fade ins are the opposite.
 Despite being a very well known transition, fades are rarely used by seasoned editors.
 An average length feature will only have a couple if any at all.
 Why is that?
 It's because the viewer understands that a fade implies a major plot point has ended, or begun.
 Although they can be used to showcase the passage of time, the viewer generally thinks the former has happened.
 Because of this common confusion, using fades should be done carefully and creatively.